datastaxdevs/workshop-ai-as-api/README.md

 - generate and retrieve a DB Token [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Create-an-Astra-Token#c---procedure). **Important**: use the role "DB Administrator" for the token.
 You will later need the "Client ID" and "Client Secret" for this token.

 Moreover, keep the Astra DB dashboard open: it will be useful later.
-In particular you may find it convenient to keep the CQL Console ready (click on your database on the left sidebar, then locate the "CQL Console" tab in the main panel).
+In particular you may find it convenient to have the CQL Console within reach (click on your database on the left sidebar, then locate the "CQL Console" tab in the main panel).